swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 ### Using a different identity provider

-By default, the reference implementation works with Okta as the identity provider.
+By default, the reference implementation works with Cognito as the identity provider.

 If you are using a different identity provider, you will need to make the following modifications: